 In April 2015, Burundi President Pierre Nkurunziza announced he would seek a third term in office.
 Protests erupted in the capital Bujumbura, ignited by those who questioned the legality of the move.
 The ruling party and its youth wing, the Imbonerakure, has attacked, tortured and killed opponents and perceived opponents, and extorted money from businesses and civilians, according to Human Rights Watch.

 This political violence and abuse of human rights has forced some 406,000 Burundians to flee the country to neighbouring states, with more than half crossing the border to Tanzania.

-Refugees settle in three overstretched camps in western Tanzania where they face poor, crowded conditions.
-The atmosphere remains calm in these settlements, but the continued violence and volatility in Burundi has ensured a continued flow of migrants into Tanzania.
+Refugees settle in three overstretched camps in the north-west of the country on the Burundi border where they face poor, crowded conditions.
+The atmosphere remains calm in these settlements, but the continued persecution of those seen as opposed to the establishment in Burundi has ensured a continued flow of migrants into Tanzania.

 What is HelpAge doing?

-- Our social workers visit the homes of people with special needs to address issues such as lost ration cards and domestic violence, and helping these families move closer to services so they have better access.
+- Our social workers visit people's homes to address issues such as lost ration cards, witchcraft accusations and domestic violence, as well as provide care.

-- We have helped nearly 2,400 people have priority access to food rations, including supporting 130 people to get to the distribution points and have their supplies transported home.
+- Nearly 5,000 people now have priority access to food rations, and we help over 1,000 people every month to get to the distribution points and transported their supplies home.

-- To support refugees with disabilities, injuries or other physical challenges, we have installed a gymnasium where they can exercise and helped them access physiotherapy.
+- We built a gymnasium where refugees with disabilities, injuries or other physical challenges can exercise and receive physiotherapy.

 Hear from the men and women we are helping